lblod/ember-rdfa-helpers/README.md

 - _optional_ `link-to`: creates a link to the value using an Ember Route path.
 The value URI will be set as `resource` attribute, while the passed route path, with the value id as argument, will be set as `href` attribute.
 - _optional_ `href-to`: creates a link to the value using an Ember Route URL.
 The value URI will be set as `resource` attribute, while the passed route URL will be set as `href` attribute.
 Use the `{{href-to}}` helper of [ember-href-to](https://github.com/intercom/ember-href-to) to construct the URL.
 - _optional_ `useUri=false`: Sets the value URI as `href` instead of `resource` attribute on the created link.
+- _optional_ `overrideUri=false`: use this option to replace the URI of the resource with the `href` supplied via `link-to` of `href-to`.
+Use this to refer to a part of the web application as a resource.
+Most likely used with an overriden `property` as well.

 Example: